damek/damek.github.io/random.md

 # Notes

 This is an attempt to collate notes I write while I'm doing research or scrolling online.
 Expect small summaries of papers / technical results and half-baked thoughts.
-Maybe it will be useful to someone else?
+Maybe it will be useful to you?
 You shouldn't take them too seriously.
 You should also know that I may have collaborated with a language model to help me organize my thoughts and decide what not to write.

 {% assign notes = site.random | sort:"date" | sort:"updated" | reverse %}